temmyscope/modeltrait/README.md

 The ModelTrait should be used inside the Model Class of your project.
 It requires Doctrine's DBAL package.

-#The only methods available are :
+#The methods available are :

 ```bash
 => all() // returns all rows in the table